 To connect more thoroughly to the earth element, conduct this meditation outside, seated on the ground.
-Plant your feet firmly on the ground if you're seated in a chair; you may alternatively lie down on the floor for this one.
+Plant your feet firmly on the ground if you're seated in a chair; you may lie on the floor for this one.

-Imagine a ruby red sphere of light illuminating the floor of your pelvis as you close your eyes and bring your awareness to the base of your spine.
+Imagine a ruby-red sphere of light illuminating the floor of your pelvis as you close your eyes and bring your awareness to the base of your spine.
 The light may go down your legs to your feet or cover the full area of your body that is in contact with the ground beneath you if you are lying down.